rsalmei/refine/README.md

 Usage: refine rename [OPTIONS] [PATHS]...

 Options:
-  -b, --strip-before <STR|REGEX>   Remove from the start of the name to this str; blanks are automatically removed -a, --strip-after <STR|REGEX>    Remove from this str to the end of the name; blanks are automatically removed -e, --strip-exact <STR|REGEX>    Remove all occurrences of this str in the name; blanks are automatically removed -r, --replace <{STR|REGEX}=STR>  Replace all occurrences of one str with another; applied in order and after the strip rules
-  -c, --clashes                    Allow changes in directories where clashes are detected -y, --yes                        Skip the confirmation prompt, useful for automation -h, --help                       Print help
+  -b, --strip-before <STR|REGEX>    Strip from the start of the filename; blanks nearby are automatically removed -a, --strip-after <STR|REGEX>     Strip to the end of the filename; blanks nearby are automatically removed -e, --strip-exact <STR|REGEX>     Strip all occurrences in the filename; blanks nearby are automatically removed -r, --replace <STR|REGEX=STR|$N>  Replace all occurrences in the filename with another; blanks are not touched -c, --clashes                     Allow changes in directories where clashes are detected -y, --yes                         Skip the confirmation prompt, useful for automation -h, --help                        Print help
 ```

 </details>